 Stove – You can always cook or roast over the fire, but for simple pleasures like coffee and tea, you may want a stove to help you get fueled for those early morning hikes.
 For solo camping, you can get a single-burner stove and a double-burner for larger groups.

 Bed Rolls – These can make all the difference when camping as to whether or not you sleep.
-Options are ranging from an inexpensive foam roll mat to inflatable mats, to more deluxe options — it just depends on your preference.
+Options are ranging from an inexpensive foam roll mat to inflatable mats, to more deluxe options — it really just depends on your preference.

 Sleeping Bags – Along with bedrolls, these are necessary to a sound sleep at night – make sure you get temperature-appropriate ones.
 If you’re going somewhere warm, you’ll only need a lightweight sleeping bag.
 But if you’re going anywhere with serious cold weather, please invest in a high-end sturdy mummy bag to stay warm.

-A Good Travel First Aid Kit is a must-have.
+A Good Travel First Aid Kit is definitely a must-have.
 You may want to pack supplies to address indigestion, fever, headache, cuts, and scrapes.

-Insect Repellent – Mosquitoes and gnats can take a bite out of your fun, so take citronella candles, spray/lotion, and even an itch stick if you can.
+Insect Repellent – Mosquitoes and gnats can really take a bite out of your fun, so take citronella candles, spray/lotion, and even an itch stick if you can.

 Lanterns and Flashlights – Not being able to see your way to the bathroom at night might put you in harm’s way, and a flashlight is always handy in an emergency.
 They may look goofy, but a super handy option is a headlamp.
 (Let’s be honest – camping is no time to be proud.)